 Technical feasibility, process analysis and tolerance assessment are just some of the critical aspects in defining a micro-assembly manufacturing process.
 In addition, any need for custom development for particular production steps has to be added to the mix, as does any desired degree of scalability from low- to high-volume manufacture.

-A correctly designed production strategy helps fully utilize the capabilities of the ficonTEC machine design and thus increase efficiency and yield, as well as lower cost/part.
+A correctly designed production strategy helps fully utilize the capabilities of the ficonTEC machine design and thus increase efficiency and yield, reduce unscheduled downtime and thus ultimately lower cost/part.